How to Get an Internal Promotion

 Job-hopping and getting a new job are one of the best ways to improve your salary, but it is not the only way.
 Advancing within a company and getting promoted can be a great way to earn more money and influence, especially if you already enjoy your job and your company.
 If you follow the proper steps, you can increase the chances of a promotion.

-Stay tuned to Empire Resume’s blog for more helpful insights into careers and employment, including articles such as Six Things to Never Put on a Resume, How to Deal with Employment Gaps on a Resume, and How to Become a C-Level Executive.
+If you’re considering switching companies, you’ll need a professional resume that clearly showcases your skills, experience, and value that you bring.
+Stay tuned to our blog for more helpful insights into careers and employment, including articles such as Six Things to Never Put on a Resume, How to Deal with Employment Gaps on a Resume, and How to Become a C-Level Executive.